 Cowboy/ Bandana/ Cool scarf method

-Try this method to look fashionable when using a keffiyeh and have good protection against the wind.
+Try this method if you wish to have a fashionable look when using a keffiyeh and have good protection against the wind.
 The steps are the following:

 Fold the cloth and create a triangle out of it.